alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 The fantasy sister game to CWN.
 Old-school deadly D&D-style dungeoneering, a flexible character system, dropped into the dark sword-and-sorcery world of the Latter Earth.
 Same rules engine as CWN in a fantasy wrapper, with an enormous toolkit of worldbuilding and GM tools.
 Good balance between character customization and fast play.
 A [free edition](https://www.drivethrurpg.com/en/product/348809/worlds-without-number-free-edition) is available from [Sine Nomine](https://www.drivethrurpg.com/en/product/348791/worlds-without-number).

 ## The One Ring (2e)
-[Tolkien roleplaying](https://freeleaguepublishing.com/games/the-one-ring/) done properly.
+[Tolkien roleplaying](https://freeleaguepublishing.com/games/the-one-ring/) done right.
 Set in the long years between *The Hobbit* and the War of the Ring, the focus is on fellowship, travel, and long shadows — not XP grinding.
 We'd play in Eriador, walking the old roads west of the Misty Mountains.

 ## A Return to DCC
 Time to chop heads and sling spells!
 Let’s return to Dungeon Crawl Classics and let chaos reign.
 A big dungeon?
 A campaign of thievery, swords, and sorcery in Lankhmar?

 ## Twilight: 2000
 World War III has flattened Europe.
 Your unit is cut off, supply is gone, and the chain of command is a rumor.
 [Free League's 4th edition](https://freeleaguepublishing.com/games/twilight-2000/) is a hex-crawl survival game of scrounging, jury-rigging repairs, and short brutal firefights, set in the ruins of Poland or Sweden.
 Gritty, mechanical, deeply atmospheric — the military-survival equivalent of a cold, wet, hungry West Marches campaign.

 ## Forbidden Lands
 A [fantasy survival hex-crawl](https://freeleaguepublishing.com/shop/forbidden-lands/) from Free League.
 You're not chosen heroes — you're raiders, rogues, and treasure-hunters making your own mark on a cursed world just emerging from a centuries-long Blood Mist.
-D6 dice pools, lethal combat, stronghold-building, and one of the best official campaigns in print (*Raven's Purge* / *The Bloodmarch*).
+D6 dice pools, lethal combat, stronghold-building, and a very good official campaign (*Raven's Purge*).

 ## Gods of the Forbidden North
 A three-volume mega-campaign from [Pulp Hummock Press](https://pulphummock.com/) written for Old-School Essentials: Advanced Fantasy (i.e., old-school DnD).
 Classic fantasy sandbox with a long, open middle section and an epic finale in the frozen North.
 A grand campaign.
+Could be played with a different system as well.

 ## Outcast Silver Raiders
 A dark, [occult-medieval OSR game](https://www.osr-rpg.com/) set in the Mythic North, a region heavily inspired by Scotland.
 Simple D&D-like rules, low magic, three character classes (Rogue, Sorcerer, Warrior), and a folk-horror streak.
 Play as outlaws, agents of the Baron, or witchfinders hunting real demonic threats.
+Comes with a fully-fleshed out campaign setting for you to explore.

 ## Where They Make a Desert, They Call it Peace
-A classic old-school campaign, paired with domain management and wargaming: adventure in dungeons for gold and XP, build a stronghold, recruit troops, wage war, rule a barony.
+Let’s do our own classic old-school campaign, paired with domain management and wargaming: adventure in dungeons for gold and XP, build a stronghold, recruit troops, wage war, rule a barony.
 Two systems do this well — [Adventurer Conqueror King System (ACKS II)](https://autarch.co/adventurer-conqueror-king/) or Worlds Without Number.
 We'd pick the system that fits the group and run a campaign from 1st level to kingdom-builder.

 ## Blades in the Dark
 A [scoundrel RPG of industrial-fantasy heists](https://evilhat.com/product/blades-in-the-dark/).
 You play a crew of thieves, assassins, or smugglers in Doskvol — a haunted city of electro-plasm lamps, ghost-fogged canals, and feuding noble houses — building a criminal empire one score at a time.
 Fast, narrative-forward, and the engine behind a whole genre of modern indie games.
 Steampunk meets *Peaky Blinders* meets *Thief: The Dark Project*.